 ARTS ACCESS AOTEAROA is offering creative spaces a chance to promote themselves on the creative spaces section of this website.
-Choose four or five great images that reflect the value of your creative space and email to Iona McNaughton, Communications Manager.
-She will create a collage of the best images and promote these on the website and on social media.
-The collages will include a caption about your creative space.
-Check out the collage of images from Mix creative space
+Choose four or five great images or a short video that reflects the value of your creative space and email to Iona McNaughton, Communications Manager.
+She will create a collage of the best images and promote these (or a video) on the website and on social media.
+The collages (or video) will include a caption about your creative space.

 Māpura Studios and its Stroke Art Therapy programme

 MAPURA STUDIOS offers an intensive 12-week Stroke Art Therapy course at very little cost to participants.
 Many have benefited from this life-changing course and have gone on to reclaim their lives.
 Some further develop their new-found skills in the Arts Transition and Leading a Creative Life classes, and find a new identity as artists.
 With no direct government funding, Māpura Studios relies on the generosity of donors, philanthropic trusts and fundraising to provide programmes such as this and to subsidise class fees for the other 15 programmes it provides.

 For more information about Māpura Studios and its the Stroke Art Therapy programme, visit the Māpura Studios website, call 09 845 5361 or email firstname.lastname@example.org.